 During these early years, The NHSA coordinated tournaments, school tours, training camps and the footbag game and sport soared towards popularity throughout the USA and Canada.

-In the late 1990’s and into the new millenium the International Footbag Players Association (IFPA) was founded and led by HoF members Steve Goldberg, Julie Symons and Chris Ott.
-Their efforts brought footbag to the masses around the world through the footbag.org website , home of the IFPA.
+In the late 1990s the International Footbag Players Association (IFPA) was founded and led by HoF members Steve Goldberg, Julie Symons and Chris Ott.
+Their efforts brought footbag to the masses around the world through the Footbag dot org website, home of the IFPA.

 In 1997, the Footbag Hall of Fame was created to honor the heros and superstars of the sport.

-Since 1980, the single largest running “Major” tournament is now titled – The IFPA World Footbag Championships and held in different countries around the world.
-Originally known as The Mike Marshall Memorial and held in Mike’s hometown of Oregon City, Oregon – a suburb of Portland, Oregon.
+Since 1980, the single largest running “Major” tournament is now titled The IFPA World Footbag Championships and held in different countries around the world.
+This tournament was originally known as The Mike Marshall Memorial, and held in Mike’s hometown of Oregon City, Oregon.

-Other than the World Championships the longest running footbag event was launched in 1981 by Robert Conover and Mike Noonin and is held in the Oregon area each year.
-Titled “The Moonin and Noonin” in the early years and now known as “The Beaver Open” it is one of the most popular footbag events in the world today.
+Other than the World Championships, the longest running footbag event was launched in 1981 by Robert Conover and Mike Noonin and is held in Oregon each year.
+Titled “The Moonin and Noonin” in the early years, it is now known as “The Beaver Open” – it is one of the most popular footbag events in the world today.

 The spread of footbag has experienced a tremendous growth around the world.
 In 2020 there are more than 200 clubs in over 35 countries.

-Since the original Hacky Sack Company began manufacturing (1974), marketing and sponsoring footbag events during the 1970s and 1980s many footbag manufacturing companies have been established including Flying Clipper, the WFA, Freedom Footbags and more with each located in the USA – a new industry was established.
-Many International companies manufacturer footbags today and the footbag industry flourishes.
+Since 1974 when the original Hacky Sack Company began manufacturing, marketing, and sponsoring footbag events, many other footbag manufacturing companies have been established, including Flying Clipper, the WFA, Freedom Footbags and more.
+Many International companies also now manufacture footbags, and the industry flourishes.